 - Our Giants Are Different: The giants of Tildant look exactly like humans, only much bigger.
 They're a society based around the concept of prosperity: they farm, build, create art and encourage open love and, if possible, multiplying.

 - Ret-Gone: Due to how summoning magic works in Eustil, the circumstances of Koichi's presence ends up poking a hole in the dimensional "wall" between his home world and Eustil that keeps the worlds separate and stable.
 It takes one month for it to repair itself, but it also means he would need to make a very important decision: leave Caius behind and return home, or form a contract that would also essentially rewrite history to where Koichi died young in his original home.
 He heavily considered going back home due to his sentimental ties with his mother and classmates, but ultimately stays with Caius.

 - Running Gag: Koichi being so much smaller than his fiancé and the residents of Tildant is a frequent source of comedy.

 - Second Love: Caius was engaged to Medina before the Oracle had their marriage contract revoked and he loved her just as much as he claims to love Koichi now.

-- Token Human: Humans do not exist in Tildant.
+- Token Human: Humans do not exist in Eustil, and the closest equivalent to humans in that world are dwarves, who are already a long-extinct race.
 Koichi is the only member of his race to live there.

-- Trapped in Another World: Koichi, an Ordinary Highschool Student, is transported into the mystic world of Eustil.
+- Trapped in Another World: Koichi, an Ordinary Highschool Student, is transported into the mystical world of Eustil.

 - Unlucky Childhood Friend: Medina was friends with Caius from early childhood and truly loved him.
-However, they were forced to separate after the Oracle's prophecy.
+However, they were forced to end their engagement after the Oracle's prophecy.
 Slightly subverted as Chapter 9 reveals she eventually got over him and found a new fiancé.

-- Wolfman: Palo is one of the anthropomorphic variety.
+- Wolfman: Baro is a wolfman of the anthropomorphic varieties.